 World Aids Day Dates

 As mentioned above, World AIDS Day is always celebrated on the 1st of December each year.
-This means that the upcoming World AIDS Day will be celebrated on Sunday, December 1, 2020.

 |World AIDS Day||2020||December 1||Tuesday|